netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ## NETCONF Example to Retrieve Immutable Configuration {#NETCONF-example}

-   {{NETCONF-with-immutability}} illustrates a NETCONF request example to retrieve "user-groups" configuration in \<system\> with "with-immutability" parameter and the response that a server might return.
+   {{NETCONF-with-immutability}} illustrates a NETCONF request example to retrieve "user-groups" configuration in \<system\> with "with-immutability" parameter and the response that a server might return if it supports this query parameter.
 For illustrative clarity, some annotations that could otherwise be omitted are shown explicitly in the response.

 ~~~~
 {::include-fold NETCONF-example.xml}